How to Plan An International Trip (10 steps I always take)

 So, how long should you make your trip?
 It’s up to you, but here are some quick tips:

-• Consider jetlag and give yourself an extra couple days for rest
+• Consider jet lag and give yourself extra days for rest

 • Research how long other travelers recommend for your particular destination

-• Be sure to check how long a tourist visa lasts, as every country is different
+• Check how long a tourist visa lasts — every country is different

 3. Research Accommodations + Flights